This event is part of the Energy Days, promoting clean energy transition, from EU Sustainable Energy Week 2019.EUSEW

 Transition to a Zero Emission Mobility System and sustainable energy

-Carmen M Ragel, LNEG, Research for Sustainability, Research Coordinator.
+Carmen M. Rangel, LNEG, Research for Sustainability, Research Coordinator

 Jorge Pinto, CaetanoBus, CEO.

-is the European Hydrogen and Fuel Cell Association representing more than 120 industry companies, research organizations and national associations.
+Hydrogen Europe, European Hydrogen and Fuel Cell Association, representing more than 120 industry companies, research organizations and national associations.
 Hydrogen Europe partners with the European Commission in the innovation program Fuel Cells and Hydrogen Joint Undertaking (FCH JU).
 We promote hydrogen as the enabler of a zero emission society.